nathanrodman/growth-eng/README.md

 4. `App.tsx` comes with a fake endpoint called `fetchLastLocation`.
 Please do not modify it, and use it as an endpoint for this exercise.

 5. Once completed, upload it to a repository and send the repository link back to us.

 ## Other things to consider

 This exercise was meant as a very basic set up.
 What can you do to improve it?
 Feel free to add to this read me and let us know here.

+- [] Better styling for the table.
+The columns should all have a min-width property.
+- [] Add sort operations for the table.
+- [] Add filtering operations for the table.
+- [] Add a loading indicator when the data is being fetched.
+- [] Save the data in local storage so that it persists on refresh.
+- [] Add unit tests for the components